-Forelegs: The forelegs are well muscled with strong bone.
-The elbows are set close to the body, but able to move freely in action.
+Forelegs: The forelegs are well-muscled with solid bones.
+The elbows are set close to the body but able to move freely in action.
 The pasterns are short, powerful, straight, and flexible.

-Feet: Strong and rounded being slightly oval in shape.
-Pads well developed compact and elastic.
-Toes strong, well arched, and compact.
+Feet: Strong and rounded, slightly oval.
+Pads are well-developed compact and elastic.
+Toes strong, well-arched, and compact.

-Tail: May be set low, or may be set neither high nor low on the croup, but as a natural extension of the topline.
+Tail: Maybe set low, or maybe set neither high nor down on the croup, but as a natural extension of the topline.
 It is thick at the base and tapers toward the tip.
-The tail is carried in accordance with the dog’s mood and energy level, but never tucked.
+The tail is carried following the dog’s mood and energy level but never tucked.

-The Mountain Cur’s coat is heavy, can be smooth or rough with a soft, fine undercoat.
-Colors include yellow, brindle, black, brindle and black
+The Mountain Cur’s coat is heavy and smooth or rough with a soft, fine undercoat.
+Colors include yellow, brindle, black, brindle, and black.

 Color and Markings

-The colors of Mountain Curs of early days are dominant today.
-Brindle, yellow, black and blue.
-Some have white markings.
-Different strains were known by their owners’ names such as: Arline, York and Ledbetter.
+The colors of Mountain Curs of the early days are dominant today.
+Brindle, yellow, black, and blue.
+Some have white markings and different strains known by their owners’ names, such as Arline, York, and Ledbetter.

 Coat Color and Markings

-Gait: Mountain Cur gait is smooth and effortless, with good reach of forequarters.
+Gait: Mountain Cur’s gait is smooth and effortless, with a good reach of forequarters.
 Rear quarters have strong driving power, with hocks fully extending.

 Personality and Temperament